stevenroose/covenants.info/content/proposals/op_vault.md

 This proposal proposes two new tapscript opcodes that add consensus support for a specialized
 covenant: `OP_VAULT` and `OP_VAULT_RECOVER`.
-These opcodes, in conjunction with `OP_CHECKTEMPLATEVERIFY` ([CTV](/proposals/ctv)) allow users to enforce a delay period before designated coins may be spent to an arbitrary destination, with the exception of a prespecified "recovery" path.
+These opcodes, in conjunction with `OP_CHECKTEMPLATEVERIFY` ([CTV](/proposals/ctv)) allow users to enforce a delay period before designated coins may be spent to an arbitrary destination, with the exception of a pre-specified "recovery" path.
 At any time prior to final withdrawal, the coins can be spent to the recovery path.

 This proposal is explicitly aimed at enabling the [vaults](/use-cases/vaults) use case.